 Utilities are one of the most basic cornerstones of civilization as we know it.
-They are the reason that lights turn on when you flip a switch, water flows when you turn a faucet handle, and your gas stove has flame when you turn a knob.
+They are the reason lights turn on when you flip a switch, water flows when you turn a faucet handle, and your gas stove has flame when you turn a knob.
 Without utilities, life simply wouldn’t be the same.

-5 Best Utilities Stocks to Buy in 2020
+7 Best Utility Stocks to Buy

-2. American Water Works (AWK)
+2. American Water Works (NYSE: AWK)

 The vast majority of the company’s revenue comes from regulated water and wastewater services it provides to locations ranging from residential homes to commercial real estate and military bases.

 The company’s leadership in the water and wastewater section of the regulated utility industry has led to compelling growth that the company’s management team believes is going to continue for the foreseeable future.
 Its management is so confident in the company’s ability to continue its impressive growth that it publicly announced it’s expecting a compound annual growth rate of between 7% and 10% between the years 2020 and 2024.

 If American Water Works can achieve the high bar it has set for itself, it will be one of the fastest growing utility companies, publicly traded or otherwise, in the world.
 This begs the question: “How is the company going to achieve this goal?”

 The company has been spending a massive amount of money.
 In recent years, it has made a multibillion-dollar investment to expand its regulated water operations.
 The investment is a smart move.
 By expanding its infrastructure, American Water Works now has the ability to bring something everyone needs — clean water — to a large new audience.